AayushManShrestha/Inbroswer-Proctoring/README.md

 Furthermore, the contributors were not limited to their particular fields; they also supported each other throughout the project, fostering collaboration and enhancing the overall quality of the work.

-## Project Architecture

-# Status
-## Known Issue
-## High Level Next Steps

-# Usage
-## Installation
-To begin this project, use the included `Makefile`

-#### Creating Virtual Environment

-This package is built using `python-3.8`.
-We recommend creating a virtual environment and using a matching version to ensure compatibility.

-#### pre-commit

-`pre-commit` will automatically format and lint your code.
-You can install using this by using `make use-pre-commit`.
-It will take effect on your next `git commit`

-#### pip-tools

-The method of managing dependencies in this package is using `pip-tools`.
-To begin, run `make use-pip-tools` to install.

-Then when adding a new package requirement, update the `requirements.in` file with the package name.
-You can include a specific version if desired but it is not necessary.

-To install and use the new dependency you can run `make deps-install` or equivalently `make`

-If you have other packages installed in the environment that are no longer needed, you can you `make deps-sync` to ensure that your current development environment matches the `requirements` files.

-## Usage Instructions

 # Data Source
 The project uses 2 datasets:
 * **Inbrowser Proctor Dataset:** A custom dataset of whispers and low-intensity recitations of cheating keywords and phrases, created for fine-tuning Whisper model.